 Folate is a water-soluble B vitamin that is necessary for cell growth and development.
-Low blood levels of folate have been associated with increased risk of heart disease and stroke.
+Low blood levels of folate have been associated with increased risk of heart disease and stroke via high homocysteine levels.
+Intense physical activity has also been shown to raise homocysteine levels, therefore training athletes may have an increased risk especially if coupled with folate deficiency.
 Research has shown that the amount of folate absorbed into the blood can differ between individuals even when the same amount of folate is consumed.
-Some people do not utilize dietary folate as efficiently as others and consequently may beat a greater risk for folate deficiency.
+Some people do not utilize dietary folate as efficiently as others and are consequently at a greater risk of folate deficiency.
 Studies have shown that an individual's ability to process dietary folate efficiently depends on a gene called MTHFR.

 Solis C et al. Folate Intake at RDA Levels Is Inadequate for Mexican American Men with the Methylenetetrahydrofolate Reductase 677TT Genotype.
 Journal of Nutrition.
 2008;138:67-72.
 Guinotte CL et al. Methylenetetrahydrofolate Reductase 677CT Variant Modulates Folate Status Response to Controlled Folate Intakes in Young Women.
 Journal of Nutrition.
 2003;133:1272-1280.
+Currò M, Di Mauro D, Bruschetta D, D'Amico F, Vecchio M, Trimarchi F, Ientile R, Caccamo D. Influence of MTHFR polymorphisms on cardiovascular risk markers in elite athletes.
+Clin Biochem.
+2016 Jan;49(1):183-5